Pocket-Watch/PocketPicker/README.md

 # PocketPicker
-An extension to easily retrieve media urls from website requests
+A browser extension to easily retrieve media urls from website requests

+# Work in Progress